The Whaleback Site Guide

 Rides up to launch

 There is no organized shuttle to launch.
 But there are generally enough pilots flying when the weather is good that you can get a ride.
 Pilots genrally meet at the LongSword Winery.
-Check the RVHPA Google groups site or Telegram to see who is flying and when they are meeting.
-During peak times the “Flying van” may be running which can take up to 10 or more pilots up the hill.
-The driver generally posts when he is driving.
+Check Telegram site to see who is flying and when they are meeting.
+Drivers generally posts meetup times when they are driving.
 Please offer to chip in for fuel and wear and tear on the vehicle when getting a ride.
 It’s customary to offer $10 for a trip to Upper launch and $5 for a ride to Mid launch.

 Site History